The NDIS funds:

 - Home modifications needed because of a person’s disability, to enable discharge from a hospital.

-From 1 October 2019, the Commonwealth and State and Territory governments have agreed that the NDIS will fund a range of disability-related health supports where they are part of the participant’s daily life and result directly from the participant’s disability.
-Read the Latest News and Disability Reform Council’s Communique 28 June 2019
+The Commonwealth and state and territory governments agreed that, from 1 October 2019, the NDIS would fund a range of disability-related health supports, where they are part of the participant’s daily life and result directly from the participant’s disability.
+Read the news item.

 Health systems fund: